runatlantis/atlantis/runatlantis.io/docs/pre-workflow-hooks.md

 Pre workflow hooks can only be specified in the Server-Side Repo Config under the `repos` key.
 ::: tip Note
-`pre-workflow-hooks` do not prevent Atlantis from executing it's workflows(`plan`, `apply`) even if a `run` command exits with an error.
+`pre-workflow-hooks` do not prevent Atlantis from executing its workflows(`plan`, `apply`) even if a `run` command exits with an error.
 :::